 Meeting for Worship

-Meeting for Worship is a time for quiet reflection where participants may attend to their thoughts in a spirit of sympathy and sincerity: it is part of our school life and timetable, so staff and students gather in silence in which anyone present can ‘minister’: when a participant feels compelled by the Spirit to speak, pray, read, or share their experience.
-It is usually unplanned.
+Meeting for Worship is a time for quiet reflection where participants may attend to their thoughts in a spirit of sympathy and sincerity.
+It is part of our School life and included in the timetable.
+Staff and students gather in silence in which anyone present can ‘minister’ - this is when a participant feels compelled by the Spirit to speak, pray, read, or share their experience.
+This participation is usually unplanned.
 The Meeting starts on Fridays at 10.20am and ends at 10.55am.

 Sunday Evening Meeting

 On the first Sunday of the month during term time, our Student Quaker Elders organise a more informal Meeting for Worship.
-The Meeting starts with music and is followed by silent worship for about 25 minutes and is followed by a cup of tea and some time to talk to each other.
-Everyone from the school and the local community is welcome to attend.
+The Meeting starts with music and is followed by silent worship for about 25 minutes and is then finished off with a cup of tea and some time to talk to each other.
+Everyone from the School and the local community is welcome to attend.

 Quaker Week

 Every October, Student Quaker Elders and their team run a week of workshops and fun activities centred around our Quaker values.
 It is a time to celebrate these values, to reinforce what we stand for and to recognise our heritage.
-Typical activities are usually designed around a theme – this year’s theme was ‘Once Upon a Conflict’ – and included topical tutor sessions, debates, talks, art exhibitions, creative workshops, and crafts.
+Activities are usually designed around an annual theme and include topical tutor sessions, debates, talks, art exhibitions, creative workshops, and crafts.

 Learn more about a Quaker education by visiting the aquakereducation.co.uk website.